sipsorcery-org/sipsorcery/examples/SIPExamples/BlindTransferScenario/README.md

 - On the `Transferor` console press `c` to create a call between the `Transferor` and the `Transferee`.

-  - When the call is answered the `Transferee` it sends a DTMF sequence of 6071 to the `Transferor` to verify that the RTP connection is correct.
+  - When the call is answered the `Transferee` sends a DTMF sequence of 6071 to the `Transferor` to verify that the RTP connection is correct.
 The DTMF sequence should appear on the `Transferor` console.

 - On the `Transferor` console press `t` to initiate the Blind Transfer.

-  - When the call is answered the `Target` it sends a DTMF sequence of 6072 to the `Transferee` to verify that the RTP connection is correct.
+  - When the call is answered the `Target` sends a DTMF sequence of 6072 to the `Transferee` to verify that the RTP connection is correct.
 The DTMF sequence should appear on the `Transferor` console.

 - On the `Transferee` or `Target` console press `h` to hangup the call.